Christopher-I/UNICEFConnectKids/README.md

         Deploy a new country manager

-            -return to the root folder of the repo
+            * return to the root folder of the repo

-            - $ npm run dev
+            * $ npm run dev

-            - open http://localhost:3000/ in your browser
+            * open http://localhost:3000/ in your browser

             - Click Log In button at the top right of the menu bar and then click ok when prompted for user name/password(no need to enter any information).
 You should be automatically redirected to the admin console.